 Within your initial consult with our team, explain what you experienced and we will be able to advise what legal options are available to you so you know whether or not you can proceed with bringing forward a claim for medical negligence.

 Medical Negligence Lawyers Sydney

 What is considered Medical Negligence?

-Who is eligible to claim compensation for Medical Negligence?
+Who is eligible to commence a Medical Negligence Compensation Claim?

 Types of Medical Negligence Claims

-- Birth injury claims such as, neonatal deaths and stillbirths.
+- Trauma and injuries that occurred while giving birth such as, neonatal deaths and stillbirths.